“That man is an utter idiot…”

 Hašek’s original Czech is highly distinctive:

-Previous translations have adapted these features into more conventional English prose.
+Previous translations (Selver and Parrott) have adapted these features into more conventional English prose.
 While this can make the text easier to read, it can also alter the character of the novel—especially its tone, pacing, and underlying logic.

 The Centennial Edition (Chicago version)